Worker in safety vest using a laptop at an energy facility.

 Environmental impact

 Battery storage is key to enhancing grid dependability.
-Treebeard Storage will store and distribute power generated by solar, wind, and other forms of energy, making it more accessible during times when it’s most needed.
+Treebeard Storage will store and distribute power generated by solar, wind, and other energy sources, making it more accessible when it’s needed most.

 Community resilience

-Energy storage benefits local residents by improving the reliability of the power grid.
-Batteries provide safe, reliable energy to local residents, reducing the likelihood of blackouts and the need for more expensive forms of energy generation.
+Energy storage benefits residents by improving the reliability of the power grid.
+Batteries provide safe, reliable energy to residents, reducing the risk of blackouts and the need for more expensive energy generation.

 Why New Milford?